babilonczyk/babilonczyk/README.md

 ---

-💡 If you're looking for a Ruby on Rails developer with full-stack experience in SaaS, PropTech, or EnergyTech, feel free to reach out.
-I'm also exploring Python for bioinformatics and data workflows.
-This GitHub includes projects that reflect both my production experience and ongoing curiosity for science, code, and automation.
+If you're hiring in biotech, BioAI, or Python + backend development - let’s talk!